-The report, Aspiring Principals (prepared in 2010 by a consortium including Hay Group, for Teaching Australia) suggests using three critical selection criteria to select participants into programs:
+Aspiring Principals41 (a report prepared in 2010 by a consortium including Hay Group, for Teaching Australia) suggests using three critical selection criteria to select participants into programs:

-- Leading learning and teaching: aspiring school principals should demonstrate they are effective teachers. - Demonstrated leadership ability: applicants should have already shown leadership within the school or in another role, for instance, as a leading teacher. - Capacity for personal growth: applicants should be willing to learn.
+- Leading learning and teaching: aspiring school principals should demonstrate they are effective teachers. - Demonstrated leadership ability: applicants should have already shown leadership within the school or in another role, for instance, as a lead teacher. - Capacity for personal growth: applicants should be willing to learn.
 Four key growth factors have been identified including eagerness to learn, the ability to understand multiple perspectives, understanding of other people, and personal maturity and ability to maintain emotional balance in difficult situations.

-In developing a selection process, the report suggests the following:
+The Aspiring Principals report also recommends a five-step selection process:

-Step 1: The potential participant completes an online self-assessment tool to assess their readiness to attend the program, i.e. their performance against the three critical selection criteria.

-Step 2: Based on the results of the self-assessment tool the potential participant decides whether or not to apply for the program.

-Step 3: The potential participant completes an application form that will include providing relevant examples of how they meet the criteria.

-Step 4: The sponsor endorses the application and completes an online assessment of the candidate against the selection criteria.

-Step 5: The applicant's line manager (if different to the sponsor) endorses the application.
+- Step 1: The potential participant completes an online self-assessment tool to assess their readiness to attend the program, i.e., their performance against the three critical selection criteria. - Step 2: Based on the results of the self-assessment tool the potential participant decides whether or not to apply for the program. - Step 3: The potential participant completes an application form that will include providing relevant examples of how they meet the criteria. - Step 4: The sponsor endorses the application and completes an online assessment of the candidate against the selection criteria. - Step 5: The applicant's line manager (if different from the sponsor) endorses the application.

 Program providers may wish to adapt the above process to their own needs.
-For instance, the AITSL School Leader Self-Assessment Tool could be used or a tool that measures a specific attribute that the program deems important.
+The program could, for example, use the AITSL School Leader Self-Assessment Tool or a tool that measures a specific attribute that the program deems important.